denisewong1/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The ``CodeBook.md`` describes the variables, data and analysis performed on the data set.
-This repo also includes my output file called ``results.csv``.
+This repo also includes my output file called ``results.txt``.